Exclusive - Nasdaq, NYSE at odds on outage cause as SEC seeks facts

 "Whether Arca was the catalyst or someone else was the catalyst, it was a disaster waiting to happen," said one person familiar with NYSE's thinking.

-(Additional reporting by Herb Lash and Rodrigo Campos; Editing by Paritosh Bansal, Richard Borsuk and Leslie Gevirtz)
+(Additional reporting by Herb Lash and Rodrigo Campos; Editing by Paritosh Bansal and Richard Borsuk)